ian7694321/mingyishen/README.md

 **Role:** Sole developer – reporting automation for financial data.

 **Description:**
 A reporting tool that reads merged invoice data, performs aggregation, and automatically generates charts (e.g., pie charts) embedded into Excel reports.

 **Key Features:**

-- Uses `pandas` to:
-  - Aggregate amounts by category (vendor, cost center, payment term, etc.).
+- Uses `pandas` to aggregate amounts by category (vendor, cost center, payment term, etc.).
-- Uses `matplotlib` to:
-  - Generate visualization such as pie charts or bar charts.
+- Uses `matplotlib` to generate visualizations such as pie charts or bar charts.
-- Uses `openpyxl` to:
-  - Insert generated charts into specific sheets and cells in the Excel file.
+- Uses `openpyxl` to insert generated charts into specific sheets and cells in the Excel file.
 - Designed to be used after the invoice merge tool, forming a small automation pipeline.

 **Tech Stack:**

 - Python, `pandas`, `matplotlib`, `openpyxl`

 **Value:**

 - Automates repetitive monthly/weekly reporting.
 - Provides visual reports that can be directly shared with non-technical colleagues and management.

+> （未來獨立 Repo：可與 1.1 同一專案或拆成 `invoice-report-dashboard`）

 ---